Board Certified Vascular Surgeons located in Watkinsville, GA

 Peripheral vascular disease is a term for a collection of disorders affecting your blood vessels, including coronary artery disease and chronic venous insufficiency.
 If you have symptoms of a peripheral vascular disease, the board-certified surgeons of University Vascular can help.
-At their locations in Watkinsville and Gainesville, Georgia, they offer a range of innovative treatments for peripheral vascular disease, including VenaCure® endovenous radiofrequency ablation, VenaSeal™ vein closure treatments, and minimally invasive angioplasty and stenting.
+At their locations in Watkinsville, Georgia, they offer a range of innovative treatments for peripheral vascular disease, including VenaCure® endovenous radiofrequency ablation, VenaSeal™ vein closure treatments, and minimally invasive angioplasty and stenting.
 For more information, call the office nearest you or book an appointment online today.

 Peripheral vascular disease is a term for disorders affecting your blood vessels.
 Conditions that come under the peripheral vascular disease umbrella include: